BritishWerewolf/blogs-md-easy/README.md

 The above meta key-values that would be parsed would be `author` and `description`, with the values being `John Doe` and `This will appear in Search Engines.` respectively.

 ### Output
-All HTML files will be generated with the exact same name as the Markdown that they are converting, but with the `.html` extension.
+All HTML files will be generated with the exact same name as the Markdown that they are converting, but with the template's extension.

 By default, the file will be created in the same directory as the Markdown file, however, by providing `--output-dir` (or `-o` if that's easier) the output directory can be changed.
 This will not rename the file, but rather just place it in the specified directory.